Will Taylor (baseball): College career

 Taylor entered Clemson as a quarterback with the expectation that he would move to the wide receiver position after his freshman season.
 He was named the Tigers' primary punt returner going into the 2021 season.
-Taylor received significant playing time for the first time on September 11, 2021, in a 49-3 win against South Carolina State, rushing for 20 yards and returning three punts for 53 yards.
+Taylor received significant playing time for the first time on September 11, 2021, in a 49–3 win against South Carolina State, rushing for 20 yards and returning three punts for 53 yards.
 Taylor suffered a season-ending knee injury in the Tigers' fifth game of the season against Boston College.

 Taylor missed the beginning of his freshman baseball season due to his knee injury.
 He began playing with the team in May.
 Taylor finished the season with a .260 batting average and 14 runs scored in 13 games played.
 After the season, he played collegiate summer baseball with the Greeneville Flyboys of the Appalachian League.

+Taylor played in ten games during his sophomore football season and caught five passes for 16 yards and one touchdown and returned ten punts for 20 yards as the Tigers won the 2022 ACC Championship Game.
+He missed four games after suffering a minor knee injury.
+In baseball, Taylor batted 362 with 79 hits, 16 doubles, five home runs, 46 RBIs and 11 stolen bases and became the first Clemson athlete to win ACC championships in football and baseball in the same academic year since 1989.
+During the following summer, Taylor announced he would be giving up football to focus solely on baseball going into his junior year.

+In 2023, he played collegiate summer baseball with the Hyannis Harbor Hawks of the Cape Cod Baseball League.

+Professional career

+Taylor was drafted by Pittsburgh Pirates in the 5th round, with the 145th overall selection, of the 2024 Major League Baseball Draft.
+He signed with the Pirates on July 26, 2024, and received an overslot signing bonus of $500,000.
+Taylor was assigned to the Bradenton Marauders of the Single-A Florida State League to begin his professional career.